1m1-github/EVMPlus/README.md

 1. Black-Scholes ~ basic formula to value options risk neutrally
 2. MLP ~ basic neural network

+generally, with these OPCODES, users can solve integrals, diff. equations, etc.

 ### testing

 testing the correctness of the math itself is trivial. we can achieve as high a confidence as we like by comparing more digits of any calculation. any mistake in any part of the code would contribute in accumulated higher errors in the end result, i.e. if we e.g. get the option price to match a reliable web2 lib value to 100 digits, the chance of error is extremely low. i.e., we can make it as low as the chance of an Eth hash collusion, if we wanted to.